Rosemeis/hapla/README.md

 ```

 **hapla regress** (Whole-genome regression and association testing)

-The association testing in *hapla* is based on the *regenie* software, however it is haplotype cluster-based instead of SNP-based.
+The polygenic prediction and association testing in *hapla* are based on the *REGENIE* software, however it is haplotype cluster-based instead of SNP-based.
 The eigenvectors from the PCA are directly used as input to correct for population structure.
 Additional covariates can be provided as a simple text file only containing values (one line per individual).
 The provided phenotype file is expected to be a single column text file of values (one line per individual).
 Both files with covariates and phenotypes should have no header and no extra columns of unnessecary information, such that the ordering of individuals is expected to follow the VCF/BCF file used in the haplotype clustering.
 ```bash
 hapla regress --filelist hapla.filelist --eigen hapla.eigenvec --pheno trait.pheno --threads 20 --out hapla.trait
 # Saves association tests of haplotype clusters in text-format ("hapla.trait.assoc)